iranzo/iranzo.github.io/content/2003-03-05-VPNS-Multiple-VPN-s-Launcher.markdown

 #### 4.2.2 Dinamic files

 - **vpnd.conf :** :   Configuration file for HOST, it gets created automatically when running /etc/vpnd/update.pl script
 - **restart :** :   This file gets created by the "compare.pl" script to indicate that VPNS should restart this host VPN.
-This file is created if the IP has changed since las launch
+This file is created if the IP has changed since last launch

 #### 4.2.3 Scripts